staking-foundation/docs/docs/51-proposals.md

 After meeting the threshold and quorums, an on-chain transaction sets the approved DAO Resolution in a queue for execution, starting a Cooldown Period.
 Once the Cooldown period ends, anyone can execute the transaction to implement a DAO Resolution.

 The cooldown period 9 days for DCP and DIP proposals, and 14 days for DUP, as they have a higher impact for the protocol.
+This allows malicious proposals to be cancelled before execution.

 DAO Resolutions can be challenged to prevent security issues like governance attacks or fraudulent code implementation.
 A Cancellation Proposal must be submitted by a community participant with at least 1M D-tokens delegated, and has a short 2 hour cooldown period.